rureirureirurei/warden/README.md

 1) Firstly, you'll have to create a `config.py` file.

 `request_delay_seconds` sets how often the script checks for balance updates for each account.

-The rule of thumb is to have not more than 5/s for all the accounts together.
+Keep in mind that there are limits on both infura and arbitrum api's.

 `arbitrum_api_key` can be left unchanged.

 `infura_api_key` should be set to your own value.
+Infura provides an awesome free api, so go check it out.

-Here's an example:
+Here's an example of config.py:
 ```
 accounts = [
     {